dyota257/wrestlingscoreboard/to-do.md

 [ ] passive, 30 second shot clock
 [ ] add keyboard event listeners
 [ ] white background on pause
-[ ] age and weight division display
+[x] age and weight division display
+[ ] remove draw conditions - replace with victory on the last biggest score

 ## What if....